 Also read: What is Neem: A Natural Pest Killer

 How can you prevent your puppy from getting fleas?

 Puppies are more susceptible to infestations because they are less likely to get rid of these parasites on their own.
-If you have a pet, make sure that all of its bedding is clean and regularly vacuumed.
+If you have a pet, make sure all its bedding is clean and regularly vacuumed.
 It would help if you also washed your hands after handling your dog.

 When should you take your dog to the vet if it has fleas?

 Just as with humans, dogs can develop a condition known as anaemia from infestations with fleas.
 In some cases, this may require professional treatment by a veterinarian.
-If your puppy experiences any of the symptoms listed above and they do not seem to be going away, you should take them to a veterinarian as soon as possible.
+If your puppy experiences any of the symptoms listed above and does not seem to be going away, you should take them to a veterinarian as soon as possible.